-$\mathbf{Count}(s)$ (no.) or f the indictment char ge(s) that on or about the day of , 2, in the District of , (name of defendant) committed (s tate offense(s)).
+Count(s) (no.) of the indictment charge(s) that on or about the day of , 2, in the District of , (name of defendant) committed (state offense(s)).

 The government may prove (name) guilty of (this) (these) offense(s) by proving that (name) personally committed it (them).
 The government may also prove (name) guilty of (this) (these) offense(s) based on the legal rule that each member of a conspiracy is responsible for crimes and other acts committed by the other members, as long as those crimes and acts were committed to help further or achieve the objective of the conspiracy and were reasonably foreseeable to (name) as a necessary or natural consequence of the agreement.
 In other words, under certain circumstances the act of one conspirator may be treated as the act of all.
 This means that all the conspirators may be convicted of a crime committed by any one or more of them, even though they did not all personally participate in that crime themselves.